-Data Centre Infrastructure Management (DCIM) is the final stocking filler a data centre manger would love to wake up to on Christmas morning.
+Data Center Infrastructure Management (DCIM) is the final stocking filler a data center manger would love to wake up to on Christmas morning.

-Having a vision over the hardware and software is paramount but what about all the other factors that complicate the running of a data centre?
-From temperature and power management to floor space and rack availability and much more, data centre managers need to understand all the ins and outs of their estate in minute detail to run a well-oiled machine.
+Having a vision over the hardware and software is paramount but what about all the other factors that complicate the running of a data center?
+From temperature and power management to floor space and rack availability and much more, data center managers need to understand all the ins and outs of their estate in minute detail to run a well-oiled machine.
 This is what DCIM provides.

 DCIM provides a granular level of insight into the whole estate allowing with improvements to be made on every aspect of data storage, saving money where before it would have been wasted – positively impacting the bottom line and all aspects of service.

-By supplying data centre managers with effective and easy to use solutions, they can take an introspective look at their estate and find where cost savings and efficiencies can be made.
-It’s not just about making the data centre manager’s life easier, it’s about making the data centre a profitable arm of the company in its own right.
+By supplying data center managers with effective and easy to use solutions, they can take an introspective look at their estate and find where cost savings and efficiencies can be made.
+It's not just about making the data center manager's life easier, it's about making the data center a profitable arm of the company in its own right.